mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

     - the architecture being proposed
     - scenarios that exercise the requirements/goals against the proposed architecture
     - how the proposal handles these scenarios
+    - what review and discussion of the proposed architecture has already happened (and with whom)
   * A competitive analysis suggesting alternatives, costs, and opportunities

 3. The chair creates a list of questions to be discussed during the review.
 These questions should be: